superfly/docs/machines/run.html.md

 ```

 <div class="important icon">
-Even with a service defined, a Machine is not publicly accessible unless it has an Anycast IP address.
+**Important:** Even with a service defined, a Machine is not publicly accessible unless it has an Anycast IP address.
 </div>

 <div class="important icon">
-If Machines within the same Fly App host different services, use different external ports so that they don't receive requests meant for another Machine.
+**Important:** If Machines within the same Fly App host different services, use different external ports so that they don't receive requests meant for another Machine.
 </div>